-Download and unzip of the newest release is described here
+Download of the newest release is described here

-- start a terminal login to the linux system as a ordinary user in a bash shell

-- make a directory for the download e.g. directory ~/netarchive

-- \$ mkdir ~/netarchive

-- start a web browser, e.g. Firefox

-- follow the registration and download instructions on Get NetarchiveSuite and save the download file to the directory you created earlier
+- start a terminal login to the linux system as a ordinary user in a bash shell - make a directory for the download e.g. directory ~/netarchive - \$ mkdir ~/netarchive - start a web browser, e.g. Firefox - follow the registration and download instructions on Get NetarchiveSuite and save the download file to the directory you created earlier - there should now be a NetarchiveSuite.zip file in the installation directory, e.g. ~/netarchive

-- · go to the directory

-- \$ cd ~/netarchive

-- · unzip the binary package

-- \$ unzip NetarchiveSuite.zip

-- · if downloading the trunk:

-- \$ cd trunk

-- \$ ant warfiles